Keranod/.dotfiles/README.md

 # Commands

-- `nix flake update` -> cd to .dotfiles and run from there
+- `nix flake update` -> cd to .dotfiles and run from there, updates flake.lock file with wihtin directory containing it, updates just flake.lock not whole system
 - `nix-shell -p <packagename>` -> enable package for this shell only
 - `sudo nixos-rebuild test` -> test build
 - `sudo nixos-rebuild switch` -> rebuild distro and switch to it
 - `sudo nixos-rebuild switch --flake <path to flake>#<flakename>` -> rebuil and switch to build using flake file and flakename
-- `nix flake update` -> updates flake.lock file with wihtin directory containing it, updates just flake.lock not whole system
 - `echo "<password>" | sudo tee <filename>` -> save password in plain text for pgadmin
 - `sudo chmod 600 <filename>` -> make password only readable for root
 - `nix-shell -p picutils && lspci` -> get pcis of devices